-Management has evaluated the conditions and events that raise doubt about the Corporations ability to continue as a going concern within one year after the date of these financial statements (the evaluation period).
-Management has determined that such conditions and events are significant in relation to the Corporations ability to continue as a going concern during the evaluation period.
-Prior to imposed DSS restrictions, Management's plans to mitigate such conditions and events included:
+Management has evaluated the conditions and events that raise doubt about the Corporations ability to continue as a going concern within one year after the date of these financial statements (the evaluation period) and believes the conditions and events to be significant.
+Management believes the following plans are probable to mitigate the conditions during the evaluation period.